ziadmostafa1/v0-system-prompts-models-and-tools/README.md

 # FULL v0 System Prompts AND AI model used by v0

-I managed to get ~~a big part of~~ FULL official v0 system prompts.
-Over 1.4k lines
+I managed to get ~~a big part of~~ FULL official v0 system prompts and AI model info.
+Over 2.2k lines

 LATEST UPDATE: 06/03/2025